rootdidid/docs/docs/intro.md

 ---

 # Hye Ararat
-:::danger Alpha
+:::danger Beta
-Ararat is currently in alpha build, and should not be used in production
+Ararat is currently in beta build, and should not be used in production
 :::

 Ararat is the next-generation **container/virtual machine control panel**.
 It is **your one-stop shop for single application container, full system containers, and KVM instances**.